ahavamorse/AhavaMorseDeveloper/README.md

 ## Privacy
-None of my apps collect any of your data.
+No data is collected by any of my apps.
 All content and preferences are stored on device.

 ## Support
 If you would like to report a bug or make a feature suggestion you have two options.